Introduction -contractor close down limited company

 Companies House decide to dissolve your company

 Before you come to liquidating a company (UK) yourself, it could be the case that your company does not file its annual accounts or Confirmation Statement on time.
-When this occurs, you may find that Companies House strike your company off the register.
-As part of this, the bank will freeze your company bank account too.
+When this occurs, you could find that Companies House strike your company off the register.
+As part of this, the company bank account is frozen too.

 - The funds in the company bank account go to the Crown.

-- Any tax repayments due back to the company are no longer repayable.
+- Any tax repayments due back to the company will no longer be repayable.

 The director should then apply for company restoration in order to restore the company.
 This is not a straightforward process and there is a cost of £140.